 Another mobile specific aspect is the small memory capacity of a mobile peer.
 If a newly requested file exceeds this capacity, the oldest files which are shared longest are deleted (FIFO) until sufficient memory is available for storing the new file.
-Additionally to the mobile peers, we consider also internet peers.
+Additionally to the mobile peers, we also consider Internet peers.
 The main difference between both is the access type.
-In our simulations presented here we use GPRS and DSL user of ratio 2:1.
+In our simulations presented here, we use a ratio of 2:1 between GPRS and DSL users.